 Since yesterday’s post was a bit of a cheat with that Big Trip photo, I will make up for it today by posting a few photos taken near North Fourth Art Center in our North Valley ‘hood.

 Quite fun playing with glass and what happens when you shoot into it with flash.
 As usual I did not get out and about to really spend the time I should with each day’s assignment/theme.
 But here’s what I did manage.
-A series of off-selfies.
-Glass and camera settings and me–what a charming (not) portfolio.
+A selfie.
+Glass and camera settings and me.

 Easy choice.
 My mom kept a diary for a few short years when I was a baby.
 She was a very special person and it gives me great pleasure mixed with profound loneliness to take it out and read randomly from time to time.
 Touching it feels almost like touching her hand.

 Landscapes.
 I think of landscapes as being of far mountains or the beach and the ocean from a distance.
 Mine are a little more intimate.